Kandy Municipal Council

 The Municipal Council provides sewer, road management and waste management services, in case of water, electricity and telephone utility services the council liaises with the Water Supply and Drainage Board, the Ceylon Electricity Board and telephone service providers.

-The United National Party has always held control of the Council other than 2011–2015.
+For much of its existence, the council was dominated by the centre-right United National Party.
+Only between 2011–2015 and since 2025 was the council controlled by another party.

 Structure

-In 2018, the number of seats of the council was increased to 41 and the United National Party became the ruling party following the local government elections that year.
+In 2025, the number of seats of the council was increased to 46 and the National People's Power became the ruling party following the local government elections that year.

 Wards

-For electoral and administrative purposes, the Council is divided into 22 wards.
+For electoral and administrative purposes, the council is divided into 22 wards.